opensalt/Salt/UPGRADE_3.3.md

   - The system now uses a messaging system to run background tasks.
     The cron jobs have been replaced by scheduled tasks.
 - The `php` service has been removed and incorporated into the `web` service.
-  - The Nginx -> PHP-FPM model using two containers has been replaced by using [Caddy](https://caddyserver.com) as the web server with a PHP module to execute the PHP code (using [FrankenPHP](https://frankenphp.dev) for the App Server).
+  - The Caddy -> PHP-FPM model using two containers has been replaced by using [Caddy](https://caddyserver.com) as the web server with a PHP module to execute the PHP code (using [FrankenPHP](https://frankenphp.dev) for the App Server).